pterodactyl/documentation/guides/mounts.md

 ## Wings Configuration

-For security reasons it is not possible to mount direcotries on a node by default.
+For security reasons it is not possible to mount directories on a node by default.
 Directories that should be mountable have to be specified explicitly in the Wings configuration.

 In the Wings configuration file (`/etc/pterodactyl/config.yml`) the `allowed_mounts` field is used to list mountable directories.
 The listed directories and all their subdirectories can be mounted.